The Viterbo Transfer as a Map of Spectra: Quadratic Forms Associated With the Action in .

-\begin{bevis} We define a continuous family $A^s(\arzet,-)$ of quadratic forms on $\Lrb D^{2k}$ by finite dimensional reduction: we use the Hamiltonians $H_s = s\norm{z_2}^2$ and the last factor of the section $S_\La(\arzet)$.
-Then $B_r^D(\arzet,-)=A^0(\arzet,-)$ and $A_r^D(\arzet,-)=A^1(\arzet,-)$.
-The argument in remark~\ref{quadrem} proves that these are quadratic forms.
-So from now on we consider only their Hessians defined as quadratic forms on $\R^{2nr}$.
-Since the Hamiltonian flow for $H_s$ has the trivial 1-periodic orbit $0$ for $0<s<2\pi$, these are non-degenerate.
-So they have isomorphic negative eigenbundles, but we need to see what happens at $s=0$.
-The critical points of $A^0$ are precisely the constant curves, so the Hessian is degenerate, and the kernel as a bundle over $\Lrb T^*N$ is the trivial bundle of dimension $2k$.
-We prove the lemma by proving that for a small perturbation of $s=0$ in positive direction, this kernel becomes part of the negative eigenspace.
-This is a point-wise calculation, so assume $\arzet$ is fixed.
+\begin{proof} For each $b\in B$ define a continuous family $A_c^b$ of quadratic forms for $c \in I$ by finite dimensional approximation using the Hamiltonians $H^c = c\norm{z_2}^2$.
+Then $Q_r^b=A_0^b$ and $S_r^b=A_1^b$.
+The argument in Remark~\ref{quadrem} shows why all of these are still quadratic forms.

+Applying again Proposition~\ref{energy} (as above) to $A_c^b$ for each $c$ with $C_H=2$, $C_\SLa=C_l$ and $\no{H^c}=2c$ we get for $r>K(2+C_l^2(1+2))\geq K(2c+C_l^2(1+2))$ that for all $c$ the kernel of the quadratic form consists precisely of the periodic orbits.
+Since the Hamiltonian flow for $H^c$ has the only the trivial 1-periodic orbit $0$ for $0<c<2\pi$, these are all non-degenerate.
+So by smoothness in $b$ and $c$ (and a parallel transport argument) they have isomorphic negative eigenbundles, but we need to see what happens at $c=0$.
+The critical points of $Q_r^b=A_0^b$ are precisely the constant curves, so the Hessian is degenerate, and the kernel as a bundle over $B$ is the trivial bundle of dimension $2k$.
+We prove the lemma by proving that for a small perturbation of $c=0$ in positive direction, this kernel becomes part of the negative eigenspace.

-Denote by $E_-, E_0$ and $E_+$ the negative, zero and positive eigenspace of $A^0$.
-It is enough to prove that the first order change in $s$ at $s=0$ of $A_r^s$ is negative definite on the kernel $E_0$.
-Indeed, if so we can restrict $A_r^0$ to the sphere of $E_0\oplus E_-$ and what we see is a non-positive function on a closed manifold, which is then perturbed to the first order to be negative on the set where it is zero.
-This will imply that the function is in fact going to be negative on the entire sphere for very small $s$, and thus $A_r^{s}$ is negative definite on $E_0\oplus E_-$ for small $s>0$.
+We do this point wise in $b$.
+So, fix $b\in B$.
+Denote by $V_-, V_0$ and $V_+$ the negative, zero and positive eigenspace of $A_0^b$.
+It is enough to prove that the first order change in $c$ at $c=0$ of $A_c^b$ is negative definite on the kernel $V_0$.
+Indeed, if so we can restrict $A_0^b$ to the sphere of $V_0\oplus V_-$ and what we see is a non-positive function on a closed manifold, which is then perturbed to the first order to be negative on the set where it is zero.
+This will imply that the function is in fact going to be negative on the entire sphere for very small $c$, and thus $A_c^b$ is negative definite on $V_0\oplus V_-$ for small $c>0$.

-So to prove this negativity on $E_0$, we look at $A_r^s$ on $E_0$ for $s$ close to zero.
-The kernel $E_0$ is the set of constant curves, so we assume that $z_j=z_{j+1}$ for all $j\in \Z_r$.
+To prove this negativity to the first order in $c$ on $V_0$, we look at $A_c^b$ on $V_0$ for $c$ close to zero.
+The kernel $V_0$ is the set of constant curves, so we assume that $z_j=z_{j+1}$ for all $j\in \Z/r$.
 We need to take a look at the precise definition of

-For $s=0$ all of this is zero (on $E_0$) because $\gamma_j$ and $\gamma^{\llcorner}_j$ are constant, and $H_s$ is zero.
-We want to prove that the dominating term when perturbing to positive $s$ is $-H_s$, which is negative.
+For $c=0$ all of this is zero (on $V_0$) because $\gamma_j$ and $\gamma^{\llcorner}_j$ are constant, and $H^c$ is zero.
+We want to prove that the dominating term when perturbing to positive $c$ is $-H^c$, which is negative.

 Because any time independent Hamiltonian is constant on its flow curves, we can rewrite this as